gavineadie/SatelliteKit/README.md

 `version/tag 1.0.27 ..
 (2021 Jan 30)`

-- make the TLE struct accessible from the Satellite struct.
+- make the `Elements` struct accessible from the Satellite struct.

 `version/tag 1.0.27 ..
 (2021 Mar 05)`